frontendpatterns/frontendpatterns.dev/src/content/patterns/async-boundary.md

 ---
 # Async Boundary

-Define fallback UI to show while asynchronous components or data are loading.

 ## Problem

 Without this pattern, the premise that defining fallback UI to show while asynchronous components or data are loading falls apart, and small changes trigger cascading regressions.